-David Bryant is the brother of Summer Bryant who owns 100% of Stratos Group, LLC, the owner of 100,003,003 shares of the Issuer's Common Stock.
-Mr. Bryant disclaims any beneficial interest in Stratos Group or these shares.
+David Bryant is the brother of Summer Bryant who owns 100% of Stratos Group, LLC.
+Mr. Bryant does not have any beneficial interest in Stratos Group or any shares owned and outstanding to Stratos Group LLC.

 Disclosure of Related Party Transactions